-Gender-inclusive, feminist, pro-immigrant rights organization to promote healthy relationships and anti-violence through the arts.
+Gender-inclusive, feminist, pro-immigrant rights organization to promote healing, healthy relationships, and economic independence through the arts.

-The Justice for my Sister Collective is a co-ed, feminist, pro-immigrant rights organization.
-We currently have a chapter in Guatemala City and a chapter in Los Angeles, California.
-We work towards gender equality using storytelling, video production, charlas, testimonios, theater of the oppressed, art therapy, and other activities to provide communities with tools to identify violence and create healthy relationships.
-Through filmmaking, our students imagine and portray the world we wish to live in, marked by gender equality and free of violence.
+The Justice for my Sister Collective is a gender-inclusive, feminist, pro-immigrant rights organization.
+We currently have two chapters: in Los Angeles, California and Guatemala City.
+We work towards gender equality, healthy masculinity and racial inclusion by using storytelling, video production, charlas, testimonios, theater of the oppressed, art therapy, and other activities to provide communities with tools to identify violence and create healthy relationships.
+Through filmmaking and youth leadership, our students imagine and portray the world we wish to live in, marked by gender equality and free of violence.